doocs/leetcode/solution/1300-1399/1398.Customers Who Bought Products A and B but Not C/README_EN.md

 | customer_id         | int     |
 | customer_name       | varchar |
 +---------------------+---------+
-customer_id is the primary key for this table. customer_name is the name of the customer.</pre>
+customer_id is the column with unique values for this table. customer_name is the name of the customer.</pre>

 <p>&nbsp;</p>